 We include in our set of experts several models used by academics and by central banks in their effort to construct a set of early warning indicators for macro prudential policies: Dynamic Probit Models, Panel logit models, bayesian model averaging.
-Some of these models were summarised by the Macroprudential Research Network of the ECB.
-To those, we add models from the machine learning literature: General Additive Model (GAM), random forests, Support Vector Machine (SVM).
-We then add several Logits with elastic net penalties14 as these models have been found to be particularly well suited for out-of-sample forecasts.
+Some of these models were summarised by the Macroprudential Research Network of the ECB (Alessi et al. (2015)).
+To those, we add models from the econometrics and statistical and machine learning literature: General Additive Model (GAM), random forests, Support Vector Machine (SVM).
+We then add several Logits with elastic net penalties23 as these models have been found to be particularly well suited for out-of-sample forecasts.
 We design those by grouping variables by themes: a subset of the logits describe the real economy, another subset the housing market, another the credit market etc...
 This is in order to ease the economic interpretation of our results.
 Note that our models incorporate various horizons of changes for the variables so that inflexion points can be captured.
 In a small number of cases, when we use models of the literature we could not include one variable of the model as it was not publicly available.
 All the models have been re-estimated with our variables on our sample.
 Some models are estimated on a panel, others are estimated country by country.
 Therefore our experts incorporate information from the entire set of countries and account for potential interactions and global effects.
 We note that we could consider many more variables and models.
+We emphasise that our contribution is not about finding the best possible experts.
+Our contribution is to optimally aggregate those experts.
+If an excellent expert can be found our method would give it a high weight and by construction we would do at least as well as this excellent expert.
 We could also extend the country sample.
 The methodology is flexible enough to incorporate all these improvements.
 We end up with 26 experts that we briefly describe below.
 Some of these models are generic in the sense that the specification is exactly the same for all countries.
 Others use country specific variables, which we select using the Area under the Receiving Operator Curve (AUROC) criteria.
 Our eclectic choice of models will allow us to see whether a-theoretical models such as random forests dominate or not models based on economic mechanisms (such as credit growth) to produce out-of-sample forecasts.
 We refer the reader to Appendix B and C for a detailed description of these models and for all the precise specifications.